Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-The Lee County Youth Villages’ Multisystemic Therapy (MST) Program is an intensive family and community/home-based treatment program for medium to high-risk youth of Lee, Macon, Bullock and Russell counties.
-The MST therapist provides systemic, individualized, family-centered, and intensive treatment and support to juvenile offenders and their families.
-Therapy and intervention services are available 24/7 with the goal of reducing juvenile criminal activity and other anti-social behaviors and improving parenting skills
+The Lee County Youth Villages’ Multisystemic Therapy (MST) Program provides intensive, home‑based treatment for youth at medium to high risk in Lee, Macon, Bullock, and Russell counties.
+MST therapists offer individualized, family‑focused treatment and support for youth involved in the juvenile justice system and their families.
+Therapy and intervention services are available at all times, with the goal of reducing criminal and harmful behaviors and strengthening parenting skills.

 PHYSICAL ADDRESS